The main building of the Mozarteum Foundation may be visited during office times.

 The previous owner, Prince Starhemberg, donated the Magic Flute Summer-House to the International Mozart Foundation in Salzburg in 1873.

-The Magic Flute House can be viewed only when attending events held in the Mozarteum’s Great Hall during the summer and on demand or within the “Organ at noon” concerts.
+The Magic Flute House can be viewed only when attending events held in the Mozarteum’s Great Hall during the summer and on demand or within the „Organ at noon“ concerts such as on demand within guided tours (only May – September).

 Mag.
 Maria Erker